-- A "With a sigh, she took the milk from Edwin, eyeing the familiar dust that she would try to skim off before serving the milk to her family." - B "'I just don't know if I can leave our home,' Ma said, a note of grief in her voice." - C "Afterward, Ma went into the yard and stood for a long time by her beloved lilac bush, staring out at the desolate fields." - D "One day, Edwin even caught his mother examining the photograph of the orange grove, smiling for the first time in a long time."
+- "With a sigh, she took the milk from Edwin, eyeing the familiar dust that she would try to skim off before serving the milk to her family." - "'I just don't know if I can leave our home,' Ma said, a note of grief in her voice." В - "Afterward, Ma went into the yard and stood for a long time by her beloved lilac bush, staring out at the desolate fields." - "One day, Edwin even caught his mother examining the photograph of the orange grove, smiling for the first time in a long time."

+Interim Assessment

+Unit 2

-Interim Assessment Unit 2 Write a summary that includes the conflict in the story and how it is resolved.
-U details from the story to support your answer.
-Jse What evidence in the story helped you to know that the family would move to California, even before Edwin's parents made their announcement?
-Describe h events in the story support this inference.
+6 What evidence in the story helped you to know that the family would move to California, even before Edwin's parents made their announcement?
+Describe how the events in the story support this inference.
+7 7 Write a summary that includes the conflict in the story and how it is resolved.
+Use details from the story to support your answer.